Please Choose a Park:

 All of the weapons-related supplies were examined, repaired, and stored in this room.

-Everything a soldier may need to perform his duties, except weaponry, was stored in the Issue Room.
+Everything a soldier may have needed to perform his duties, except weaponry, was stored in the Issue Room.

 It was sometimes safer to visit the infirmary for minor ailments and avoid the contagious diseases like smallpox and malaria present at the main hospitals.